tc39/proposal-ses/README.md

   * that the only way for an object to cause any effect on the world outside itself is by using references it already holds, and
-  * that no object has default or implicit access to any other objects (e.g., via language provided global variables) that are not already transitively immutable and powerless,
+  * that no object has default or implicit access to any other objects (for example, via language provided global variables) that are not already transitively immutable and powerless,

 we have an object-capability (ocap) language.
 In an ocap language,